Davante Adams: 2014–2017

-2017

-Adams began the year with three receptions for 47 yards in a 17–9 home victory over the Seattle Seahawks.
-In Week 2, in a 34–23 loss to the Atlanta Falcons, Adams had eight receptions for 99 yards, which included a 33-yard touchdown.
-In the Week 4 game against the Chicago Bears, Adams had to be taken to a hospital in an ambulance after a strong helmet-to-helmet hit by Chicago linebacker Danny Trevathan, who earned a 2-game suspension (later reduced to one game).
-The next week, he returned with 7 receptions for 66 yards and 2 touchdowns, including the game-winner with 11 seconds left against the Dallas Cowboys.
+Adams began the 2017 season with three receptions for 47 yards in a 17–9 home victory over the Seahawks.
+In Week 2, in a 34–23 loss to the Falcons, Adams had eight receptions for 99 yards, which included a 33-yard touchdown.
+In the Week 4 game against the Bears, Adams had to be taken to a hospital in an ambulance after a strong helmet-to-helmet hit by Chicago linebacker Danny Trevathan, who earned a 2-game suspension (later reduced to one game).
+The next week, he returned to record 7 receptions for 66 yards and 2 touchdowns, including the game-winner with 11 seconds left against the Cowboys.
 Early in Week 6, starter Aaron Rodgers suffered a broken clavicle against the Minnesota Vikings, and would not return for nine weeks.
-With inexperienced back-up Brett Hundley, Adams averaged five receptions for 40 yards in three straight losses, before recording 90 yards on five receptions and the eventual game-winning touchdown in a Week 10 win over the Chicago Bears, and 126 yards on eight receptions against the Baltimore Ravens in Week 11.
-He also had 82 yards, including a season-long 55-yard touchdown in a Week 12 31–28 road loss to the Pittsburgh Steelers in a game where Hundley showed improvement.
-After catching only four passes for 42 yards in Week 13 against the Tampa Bay Buccaneers, Adams had his first 10-reception game of the season for 82 yards, including the game-tying touchdown with 17 seconds left, and a 25-yard walk-off touchdown in overtime to defeat the Cleveland Browns.
+With inexperienced back-up quarterback Brett Hundley, Adams averaged five receptions for 40 yards in three straight losses, before recording 90 yards on five receptions and the eventual game-winning touchdown in a Week 10 win over the Bears.
+He also went for 126 yards on eight receptions against the Baltimore Ravens in Week 11, as well as 82 yards, including a season-long 55-yard touchdown, in a 31–28 road loss to the Pittsburgh Steelers in Week 12.
+After catching only four passes for 42 yards in Week 13 against the Tampa Bay Buccaneers, Adams had his first 10-reception game of the season for another 82 yards, including the game-tying touchdown with 17 seconds left, and a 25-yard walk-off touchdown in overtime, to defeat the Cleveland Browns.
 At that point, he was tied for second in the NFL with 9 receiving touchdowns.
 In Week 15, Adams suffered another concussion following a helmet-to-helmet hit from Panthers linebacker Thomas Davis.
 Due to the concussion, Adams missed the final two games of the season.
-He finished the season starting in 14 games, finished first on the team with 74 catches for 885 yards and 10 touchdowns.
+He finished the season starting in 14 games, and was first on the team with 74 catches for 885 yards and 10 touchdowns.
 He was named to his first Pro Bowl and was ranked 45th by his peers on the NFL Top 100 Players of 2018.

 On December 29, 2017, Adams signed a four-year, $58 million contract extension with the Packers.